ssvlabs/SIPs/sips/re_registering_attack_protection.md

 ### SSV Contract

-Changing the validator mapping to include the address in addition to the public key.
+Changing the validator mapping to include the caller address in addition to the public key.

-Including operators in the validator structure allows for the validation of a validator's affiliation with the cluster when it's being removed.
+Including operators in the validator hashed value allows for the validation of a validator's affiliation with the cluster when it's being removed.
+The last bit of the hashed value is used to indicate whether the validator is active or inactive.

 From:
 ```solidity